Domain Generalization for Medical Image Analysis: A Review: Methods

 \subsubsection{Learning Strategy}

-Learning strategy is known as one of the popular paradigms that received considerable attention to address challenges from domain generalization.
-Methods in this category concentrate on harnessing the general learning strategy to enhance the model's generalizability, which mainly involves various techniques as a) \emph{Ensemble learning}, where multiple models are combined to make decisions, thereby promoting the predictive performance and generalizability; b) \emph{Meta-learning}, wherein the model learns how to rapidly adapt to new tasks, thereby improving its flexibility and generalization capacity; c) \emph{Self-supervised learning}, which is an unsupervised manner that can leverage large amounts of unlabeled data by creating pretext tasks; d) \emph{Adversarial learning}, which strives to minimize the divergence between different domains to enhance the model's transferability.
+Methods in this category concentrate on harnessing the general learning strategy to enhance the model's generalizability, which mainly involves various techniques as a) \emph{Meta-learning}, wherein the model learns how to rapidly adapt to new tasks, thereby improving its flexibility and generalization capacity; b) \emph{Self-supervised learning}, which is an unsupervised manner that can leverage large amounts of unlabeled data by creating pretext tasks; c) \emph{Adversarial learning}, which strives to minimize the divergence between different domains to enhance the model's transferability.